How Perps Trading Works

 ---|---|---|

-Reliability | User makes a position request, Keepers wait for 45s for the oracle to update, if the oracle doesnt update, the position request fails. | User makes a trade, Keepers update the oracle and open the position with the same transaction. |
+Reliability | User makes a position request, Keepers wait for 45s for the oracle to update, if the oracle doesn't update, the position request fails. | User makes a trade, Keepers update the oracle and open the position with the same transaction. |

 Latency | User makes a request, Keepers have to wait for the oracle before placing the trade. | User makes a trade, Keepers immediately process the trade with the oracle. |